Pungyeon/clean-go-article/README.md

 }
 ```

 This suffers from the same symptom as described in our discussion of variable scope.
 Even though these variables might not actually be reassigned at any point, this kind of coding style keeps the readers on their toes, in all the wrong ways.
-Much like computer memory, our brain has a limited capacity.
+Much like computer memory, our brain's short-term memory has a limited capacity.
 Having to keep track of which variables are mutable and whether or not a particular fragment of code will mutate them makes it more difficult to understand what the code is doing.
 Figuring out the eventually returned value can be a nightmare.
 Therefore, to makes this easier for our readers (and our future selves), it's recommended that you declare variables as close to their usage as possible:

 ```go
 func main() {